Hollinrake backs Badenoch to win public trust by next general election

 With Nigel Farage’s Reform UK within a few points of Labour and the Tories in polls, Mr Hollinrake said Mrs Badenoch realises tackling migration is key.

-“We set the bar too low in terms of legal migration, and we struggled with Labour in terms of opposing our measures to control illegal migration,” he said.
+“We set the bar too low in terms of legal migration, and we struggled with Labour in terms of opposing our measures to control illegal migration,” he told Sky News.

 “But we’ve committed we will get those things right.
 We’ve got the levers at our disposal now.